Asset Disposal

 Explanation of the Accounting

-- Fully depreciated asset: With zero proceeds from the disposal, debit accumulated depreciation and credit the fixed asset account.
+- Fully depreciated asset: if it is a fully depreciated asset with zero proceeds from the disposal, debit accumulated depreciation and credit the fixed asset account

-- Gain on asset sale: Debit cash for the amount received, debit all accumulated depreciation, credit the fixed asset, and credit the gain on sale of the asset account.
+- Gain on asset sale: if there is a gain on the asset sale, debit cash for the amount received, debit all accumulated depreciation, credit the fixed asset, and credit the gain on sale of the asset account

-- Loss on asset sale: Debit cash for the amount received, debit all accumulated depreciation, debit the loss on the sale of an asset account, and credit the fixed asset.
+- Loss on asset sale: for recording any loss on the asset sale, analysts must debit cash for the amount received, debit all accumulated depreciation, debit the loss on the sale of an asset account, and credit the fixed asset

 Disposal of a Fully Depreciated Asset